Denton County Reclamation & Road District

 Q: Does my Mortgage Company pay this tax?

 A: Tax statements are sent to the property owner.
 If you have an escrow account, the District's tax is payable from your escrow the same as all other property taxes.
-It is suggested that you send a copy of the Tax Statement to your mortgage company to avoid the possibility of it being overlooked and having your District Tax become Delinquent.
+It is highly recommended that you send a copy of your DCRRD Tax Statement and your loan number to your mortgage company to avoid the possibility of it being overlooked and having your District Tax become Delinquent.
 This also prevents duplicate payments being made by you and your mortgage company.

 Q: Is this tax eligible for Homestead or any other exemptions?